-For both resellers and manufacturer-sellers to consider, the bigger and heavier your item is, the more shipping will cost from your supplier to you, then onto Amazon for FBA, or to the customer for merchant fulfilled product.
+For both resellers and manufacturer-sellers to consider, the bigger and heavier your item, the more shipping will cost from your supplier to you, then onto Amazon for FBA or to the customer for merchant-fulfilled product.

-Bigger items also take up more room in your warehouse and have higher return shipping costs or likewise incur greater FBA storage fees.
+Bigger items also take up more room in your warehouse and have higher return shipping costs or likewise incur higher FBA storage fees.

 For resellers, it doesn’t matter how plain OR eclectic your item is as long as the data indicates that it sells well, and at the price you need it to sell at.

-While a specific supplier’s catalog may look interesting to you because of a number of different SKUs, you should evaluate each SKU separately, as rarely are all SKUs from the same supplier equally interesting.
+While a specific supplier’s catalog may look interesting to you because of a number of different SKUs, you should evaluate each SKU separately, as rarely are all SKUs from the same supplier equally interesting to customers.